dome9/aws-security-week-sf-2018/README.md

 Your CFT code -> S3 bucket -> Verification Lambda Function -> CloudFormation Deploy -> a deployed app / infrastructure
                 |----------------------- our CodePipeline ------------------------|
 ```
-We'll provide you with all the pluming to implement the pipeline, while you will use your coding skills to implement a the logic inside the validation function Lambda that will decide if to continue the pipeline or stop it.
+We'll provide you with all the plumbing to implement the pipeline, while you will use your coding skills to implement a the logic inside the validation function Lambda that will decide if to continue the pipeline or stop it.

 ### Setup Instructions